geani85/Geani/README.md

 The final project will be split into 2 section: Testing section and SQL section

-Tools used: Jira, Mozilla Firefox
+Tools used: Jira,Zephyr Squad,Mozilla Firefox

 Functional specifications